Azure/azure-functions-openai-extension/samples/assistant/README.md

 ## Defining skills

 You can define a skill by creating a function that uses the `AssistantSkillTrigger` binding.
-The following C# (out-of-process) example shows a skill that adds a todo item to a database:
+The following example shows a skill that adds a todo item to a database:

+C# example:

 ```csharp
 [Function(nameof(AddTodo))]